 If you make a Report in good faith, but it is not confirmed by the investigation process, no action will be taken against you.
-So as long as you had reasonable grounds to believe, in light of the circumstances and the information available to you at the time of reporting, that the matters reported are true, you will still be protected under this Policy.

-If you make a Report in bad faith, however, the Company may take measures against you.
+If you make a Report in bad faith or did not properly report the concerns in line with this Policy, the Company may take measures against you.